CassandraMaldonado/ML_customer_clustering/README.md

 # ML Customer Clustering

-Developed a machine learning solution to identify meaningful customer segments based on behavior, demographics, and preferences—so marketing teams can personalize campaigns, improve conversion and maximize ROI.
+Developed a machine learning solution to identify meaningful customer segments based on behavior, demographics and preferences, so marketing teams can personalize campaigns, improve conversion and maximize ROI.

 ---